 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D5 and the D700 have been discontinued, but can regularly be found used on eBay.
+Both the D5 and the D700 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D700 Manual.
+Further information on the features and operation of the D5 and D700 can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D700 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D5 or the Nikon D700 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20.7 vs 12.1MP) with a 31% higher linear resolution.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.